 ASIE provides many valuable services and resources for the local Inland Empire community.
 We are the only autism organization in the Inland Empire that serves all levels of autism, all ages, regardless of if they our a member of the Autism Society.
 We provide Information & Referral Services, Support, Education and Public Policy Advocacy with one goal in mind – to improve the lives of all affected by autism!

-Distributed twice a month to over 950 families and professionals with the latest in autism news and events in the Inland Empire.
+E-Newsletter: Distributed twice a month to over 3,000 families and professionals with the latest in autism news and events in the Inland Empire.

-Though our work with the Alliance of California Autism Organizations (ACAO),the Inland Empire Autism Regional Taskforce, efforts through our National office and our relationships with local leaders, we continue to work for a brighter future for all of our families.
+Public Policy Advocacy: Though our work with the Alliance of California Autism Organizations (ACAO),local Taskforces and Committees, efforts through our National office, and our relationships with local leaders, we continue to work for a brighter future for all of our families.
 Current initiatives are focused on improving awareness and training with First Responders and the Legal System; improving access to services for our Medi-Cal families; and improving employment and higher education options outcomes for adults and teens with ASD.